LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    method_name('Henry', 'Gibbons')

-The parameter names are only used within the method so the particular parameter names need only make sense to the implementer of the method.
+The parameter names are only used within the method so the choice of parameter names need only make sense to the implementer of the method.
 However, the parameter names may be used in documentation or reported in error messages so they should be made descriptive when possible.
 Knowing a method requires the